-This expression defines the non-fragment queue utilization compared against the GPU active cycles.
-For GPU bound content, it is expected that the GPU queues process work in parallel.
+This expression defines the vertex queue utilization compared against the GPU active cycles.

+For GPU bound content, it is expected that the GPU queue process work in parallel.
 The dominant queue must be close to 100% utilized.
-If no queue is dominant, but the GPU is close to 100% utilized, then there might be a serialization or dependency problem preventing better overlap across the queues.
+If no queue is dominant, but the GPU is fully utilized, then a serialization or dependency problem might be preventing queue overlap.

 '''

+max(min((($MaliGPUQueuedCyclesVertexQueued -

-max(min(($MaliGPUCyclesNonFragmentQueueActive / $MaliGPUCyclesGPUActive) 100,
+$MaliGPUWaitCyclesVertexQueueEndpointStall) / $MaliGPUCyclesGPUActive) 100, 100),

-100), 0)
+0)

 '''

-3.2.2 Fragment queue utilization
+3.2.3 Fragment queue utilization

 This expression defines the fragment queue utilization compared against the GPU active cycles.
-For GPU bound content, the GPU queues are expected to process work in parallel.
-Aim to keep the dominant queue close to 100% utilized.
-If no queue is dominant, but the GPU is close to 100% utilized, then there might be a serialization or dependency problem preventing better queue overlap.
+For GPU bound content, it is expected that the GPU queues process work in parallel.
+The dominant queue must be close to 100% utilized.
+If no queue is dominant, but the GPU is fully utilized, then a serialization or dependency problem might be preventing scheduling overlap.